Categories

 Online Databases

-The AAM established the Nazi-Era Provenance Internet Portal, a central registry of objects in U.S. museums that could have changed hands in Europe during the Nazi era, 1933-1945.
-The website is the first to centralize information about such objects in U.S. museums.
-It is partially funded with a grant from the Claims Conference.
+Between 2003 and 2024, the AAM (American Association of Museums) provided access to the Nazi-Era Provenance Internet Portal, a central registry of objects in U.S. museums that could have changed hands in Europe during the Nazi era, 1933-1945.
+Some information is still available on the NEPIP archive.

 The Getty Provenance Index Databases contain indexed transcriptions of material from auction catalogs and archival inventories of Western European works of art.
 They hold nearly 1,000,000 records that cover the period from the late 16th century to the early 20th century.
 Please note that as of August 2022, updated version of the Knoedler Stock Books, Goupil Stock Books and Sales Catalogs datasets are available on GitHub.